thoughtfulbloke/letter2ed/README.md

 </figure>

-While some variation in calculation results can stem from choice of standard population, due to the variation of young and old within a population, pragmatically any population that can be argued to be analytically useful should produce similar results.
+While some variation in calculation results can stem from choice of standard population (due to the variation of young and old within a population), pragmatically any population that can be argued to be analytically useful should produce similar results.
 Using single year ages groups by sex to 94 then 95+, and a linear baseline from 2013-2019, a standard reference population of 2023 gives a cumulative excess of -5%